tldr-pages/tldr/pages/common/rasttopnm.md

 > Convert a Sun rasterfile to a PNM file.
 > More information: <https://netpbm.sourceforge.net/doc/rasttopnm.html>.

-- Convert an RAST image to a PNM image:
+- Convert a RAST image to a PNM file:

 `rasttopnm {{path/to/input.rast}} > {{path/to/output.pnm}}`